PelionIoT/mbed-cloud-sdk-javascript/examples/README.md

-# mbed Cloud SDK Examples
+# Mbed Cloud SDK Examples

-These examples are designed to give developers a headstart with developing with the mbed Cloud SDK for JavaScript.
+These examples are designed to give developers a headstart with developing with the Mbed Cloud SDK for JavaScript.

 They can be used as a basis for a solution or simply to understand how a feature is used.